opreabogdan1/Proiect-practic-TM/README.md

 ### 1.2 Functionalities in scope

-  - All features of the ”Job Titles” and ”Pay Grades” modules which were defined in software requirement specs need to be: functional testing, GUI testing, API testing.
+  - All features of the ”Job Titles” and ”Pay Grades” modules defined in software requirement specs must be functional testing, GUI testing, and API testing.

 ### 1.3 Functionalities and tests out of scope
   - All OrangeHRM features except the ”Job Titles” and ”Pay Grades” modules ;
-  - Non-functional testing like stress, performance is beyond scope of this project;
+  - Non-functional testing like stress, and performance is beyond the scope of this project;
   - No QA support for mobile application developed.
-Only web application will be tested;
+Only web applications will be tested;
-  - Automation testing is beyond scope.
+  - Automation testing is beyond the scope.

     ## 2. Test process